 A lot of people perceive floating rate loans with some stigma and concerns for their fluctuating nature in interest rates.

-What they fail to realise is that these loans will also tend to charge lower interest rates than fixed rate mortgages because of this volatility when the market rates go downwards.
+What they fail to realise is that these loans will also tend to charge lower interest rates than fixed-rate mortgages because of this volatility should the market rates go downwards.
 This means floating rates tend to be the more economical choice in a stable interest-rate environment.

 Ultimately, you can always refinance or reprice your home loan after your lock-in period ends if your expectations on rate movements change and fixed rates seem more economical.

-None of us have a fortune-teller crystal ball to gaze and predict the future showing the exact trajectory of interest rates in the upcoming years.
-However, if you are looking to take up a fixed rate mortgage loan, you must keep the following points in mind:
+None of us has a fortune-telling crystal ball to gaze into to predict a future showing the exact trajectory of interest rates in the upcoming years.
+However, if you are looking to take up a fixed-rate mortgage loan, you must keep the following points in mind:

 Fixed mortgage loans with lengthy lock-in periods generally have higher interest rates, which can make it more difficult for you to enjoy savings from refinancing down the line.

-For example, if a 3-year fixed-rate mortgage loan has a higher monthly repayment by $150 as compared to a 2-year fixed-rate, would you be more comfortable paying $150 a month extra for the additional year of stability and peace of mind?
+For example, suppose a 3-year fixed-rate mortgage loan has a higher monthly repayment by $150 as compared to a 2-year fixed-rate.
+Would you be more comfortable paying $150 a month extra for the additional year of stability and peace of mind?

-As fixed rate packages assure you of fixed monthly repayments in the lock-in period, be ready to pay penalties if you would like to make a partial lump sum repayment.
-Even selling your property during the lock-in period is subject to penalties.
+As fixed-rate packages assure you of fixed monthly repayments in the lock-in period, be ready to pay penalties if you would like to make a partial lump-sum repayment.
+Even selling your property during the lock-in period is subjected to penalties.

 However, if you are interested in an interest offset account, please note that fixed rate packages do not offer such a feature, which is why you might then need to consider a floating rate option.

-If you are looking to refinance and want to lock in a fixed rate with a different bank more than 3 months before your current lock-in period ends, here’s something you need to know.
+If you are looking to refinance and want to lock in a fixed rate with a different bank more than three months before your current lock-in period ends, here is something you need to know.

-The fixed term for almost all banks typically starts 3 months after the date of your offer letter, which means you get a shorter fixed term period within your lock-in period.
+The fixed term for almost all banks typically starts three months after the date of your offer letter, which means you get a shorter fixed-term period within your lock-in period.

-For example, let’s say your current mortgage lock-in period ends in July 2021 but you want to lock in an attractive 3-year fixed rate option with Bank D in February 2o21.
+For example, let us say your current mortgage lock-in period ends in July 2021 but you want to lock in an attractive 3-year fixed rate option with Bank D in February 2021.